vvaltchev/mylang/README.md

 In this case, instead of just declaring `a` and `b` and initializing to `c` to 42, we're initializing *all* the three variables to the value 42.
-To initialize each variable to different value, use the array-expansion syntax:
+To initialize each variable to a different value, use the array-expansion syntax:

 ```C#
 var a,b,c = [1,2,3];